A puppy chewing his bed is just following his natural instincts. But, this behavior can be frustrating and expensive for us as owners.

 If this is the case, tuck those corners and edges in.
 The inner soft layer should fit snugly into the outer layer.

-It’s possible to weigh it down with their toys too, which helps to keep the edges from poking up and also to distract them with their fun toys.
+It’s possible to weigh it down with their toys too, which helps to keep the edges from poking up.
+This can also provide a good distraction.

 If you have a puppy chewing his bed regularly or habitually, you are going to need to remove it.